vipertooth/Notes/digitalocean/setup.md

 ![alt text](https://github.com/vipertooth/Notes/blob/master/digitalocean/create_project.png)

-You will then use the following setting in Digital Ocean project creation. note you will want to use Yubikey SSH for security.  creating a regular ssh account will suffice for learning perposes.
+You will then use the following settings in Digital Ocean project creation. note you will want to use Yubikey SSH for security.  creating a regular ssh account will suffice for learning perposes.

 ![alt text](https://github.com/vipertooth/Notes/blob/master/digitalocean/setup_project.png)